St. Petersburg Estate Planning Attorney

 This process almost always requires the preparation of several sophisticated legal documents, but those documents themselves are not ‘estate planning.’
 Planning is a process, represented by a complete strategy that is properly documented and maintained by a St. Petersburg estate planning attorney who has taken the time to get to know you, and who is committed to continuing to serve you.

 Last Will & Testament – A legal document that tells the probate court how you want your property distributed after you die, and who has the power and responsibility to wrap up your affairs.
-Through the probate process the court will give the ‘executor’ of your will the authority to gather all of your property, pay any remaining creditors’ bills, and distribute your remaining property as you specify in your will.
-Because the will takes effect only after a court determined that it is a valid document, a judge must act before your executor can step in and manage your estate.
+Through the probate process the court will give the ‘executor’, who is called the "Personal Representative", of your will the authority to gather all of your property, pay any remaining creditors’ bills, and distribute your remaining property as you specify in your will.
+Because the will takes effect only after a court determined that it is a valid document, a judge must act before your Personal Representative can step in and manage your estate.

 Durable Power of Attorney – A carefully written Durable Power of Attorney will allow you to name someone you trust to serve as your Agent and to deal with matters affecting your property, real or personal, as you so designate.
 Basically, your Agent is given the power to act on your behalf, as if you were present and acting, with respect to your property.
 Numerous types of transactions are spelled out in the Durable Power of Attorney document to eliminate any question as to the broad scope of your Agent’s authority.
 Being a “durable” power means that your Agent is authorized to continue to act for you while you are incapacitated (if a guardian is not appointed for you).

-Designation of Health Care Surrogate – A Designation of Health Care Surrogate allows your family member or trusted friend to make medical treatment decisions for you if you are unable to communicate your wishes to doctors.
+Designation of Health Care Surrogate – A Designation of Health Care Surrogate allows the person you name to make medical treatment decisions for you if you are unable to communicate your wishes to doctors.
 A Designation of Health Care Surrogate not only saves precious decision-making time, but it also makes sure that the individual you trust the most has the power to make these most important decisions for you if you are unable to make the decisions on your own.

 Living Will – The Living Will is a statutory form, used to state your wishes regarding the use of life-sustaining measures if you become terminally ill.
 The Living Will works with the Designation of Health Care Surrogate to provide a full set of directions to your physician.